 Dear Tabby, My dog is always licking his lips!
 Why does he do this?
 It doesn’t seem to just happen at feeding time either--he does it all day, every day (and even in his sleep).
 Licking Lips in Lazybrook Dear Licking Lips, What an interesting question!
 This is something that many of us notice our dogs doing, but never really question why they do it.
 Thanks to your query, I did some digging around and found a few potential answers to your question.
 Form of communication and affection According to many dog experts, they use their tongues, mouths and lips to communicate much like humans do.
 The difference is that, while humans use their mouths to communicate via speech, dogs use their mouths to communicate via biting and licking.
 When you see your dog obsessively licking his … [Read more...] about Here’s why your dog licks lips excessively

-Dear Tabby, As my cat is getting older, I often wonder if she’s comfortable and completely healthy.
-It’s so hard to tell if she’s 100% or not, the older she gets.
-How can I tell if she’s in pain or not?
-Concerned about kitty’s comfort in Cottage Grove Dear Concerned About Kitty, This is indeed a timely question because September is Animal Pain Awareness Month.
+Dear Tabby, We have an elderly cat and sometimes I worry that he’s in pain.
+How can I tell if she’s experiencing any pain and what can I do about it?
+Concerned About Kitty in Shepherd Park Plaza Dear Concerned About Kitty, This is a very timely question because Animal Pain Awareness Month is coming up next month.
 The International Veterinary Academy of Pain Management (IVAPM) launched Animal Pain Awareness Month in the hopes that more pet guardians learn about and recognize pain in their pets.
-Unlike other companions, it’s hard for a cat to show their pain.
+Hiding pain is cats' instinct Unlike other companions, it is hard for a cat to show their pain.
 Evolution is working against well-meaning guardians.
-According to the Okaw Veterinary Clinic, as both predators and prey, disguising pain can save a cat’s life: “The … [Read more...] about Is your older cat comfortable?
+According to the Okaw Veterinary Clinic, as both predators and prey, disguising pain can save a cat’s life: “The easiest prey for a predator to … [Read more...] about How to know if your cat is in pain